jdimauro/witch-lights/README.md

 ## Troubleshooting

 Most problems with this installation are caused by wiring problems.
-If you're getting weird behavior, or no pixel illumination, check:
+If you're getting weird behavior, or no pixel illumination:

-* are there any short circuits?
+* Check the voltage at the positive and negative terminals in each enclosure while the assembly is powered on; you should have 5 volts at each terminal.
+If the voltage is less than 5V, you may have a short circuit in the power line.

+Specific problems I have run into:

+### One or more of the NeoPixel strips do not light up

+* Are the NeoPixel strips oriented correctly?
+(Check the arrow on the strip; it should be pointed *away* from the Arduino enclosure)
 * is the white data line connected all the way to the first NeoPixel input?
 Use the continuity check function of your multimeter to be certain.
-* Is the yellow data line connected all the way to the farthest PIR sensor?
-Check continuity with your multimeter.
 * Check any enclosures where the NeoPixels connect to 4-pin waterproof cables; it's possible that the terminals connecting the cables to the wiring harness have come loose as the cables flexed during installation.
-* Are the NeoPixel strips oriented correctly?
-(Check the arrow on the strip; it should be pointed *away* from the Arduino enclosure)
+* Check the voltage on the terminal board just before the NeoPixel problem: do you have 5V at the `+` and `-` terminals?

+### One of the motion sensors isn't working

 * Is the Arduino power light on?
 Does the indicator LED come on when the PIR sensor is tripped?
-* Check the voltage at the positive and negative terminals in each enclosure while the assembly is powered on; you should have 5 volts at each terminal.
-If the voltage is less than 5V, you may have a short circuit in the power line.
+* Is the yellow data line connected all the way to the farthest PIR sensor?
+Check continuity with your multimeter.
+Aren't you glad you didn't screw the lids onto all the 3D-printed enclosures?

+### The Arduino does not power on

+Either the battery is dead, the power switch isn't working, the PowerBoost 1000C isn't supplying 5V to the interface board for some reason, or you've got a wiring mistake.

+* Check the leads on the power switch: are any loose?
+Any short-circuits?
+* Is the battery charged?
+Plug the PowerBoost 1000C into USB.
+* Does the light turn on on the PowerBoost 1000C?
+The power switch?
+* Test the terminals on the DC power plug.
+You should have 5V coming into the interface board.
+If not, check your solders on the PowerBoost 1000C.
+(And double-check that the PowerBoost is turning on.)
+* Check the wiring on the Arduino: the red terminal on the interface board should connect to the `5V` pin on the Arduino Due.
+The black terminal on the interface board should connect to the `GND` pin.

+### The NeoPixels light up all weird when I power it on

+Most likely you've got a 3-volt signal from the Arduino Due connected to the NeoPixels.
+Usually this is a wiring mistake.

+* Check to make certain you have pin 6 on the Arduino Due connected to the *second pin from the right* on the "top" of the interface board, and the white ribbon cable wire is connected to the *third pin from the right* on the "bottom" of the board. ("Top" and "Bottom" here are assuming you hold the board with the IC on the _right_ side, and the DC power plug on the _left_.)

 TODO: more better troubleshooting